Zoysia Grass Control

 Mowing grass

-• Keep your grass trimmed and well-maintained with regular mowing at heights of 3 inches or more to encourage better root growth so your desired grass prevents Zoysia Grass from thriving.
+• Keep your grass trimmed and well-maintained with regular mowing at heights of 3 inches or more to encourage better root growth so your desired grass prevents Zoysia grass from thriving.

 Key Takeaways